10 Best Tours & Excursions on Oʻahu

 The reason I like these guided options below is because they can be tailored to different levels of experience.
 If you’d like a guide for an easier adventure near Waikīkī, the first few options would be the right choice for you.
 However, some of the others are really what you’re looking for when you want a true Hawaiʻi hiking experience, including one on private property that can only be experienced by booking below!

-In any case, you should be able to communicate with your guide about what you are looking for, and if you have a specific suggestion, like something from this article, let them know!
+In any case, you should be able to communicate with your guide about what you are looking for, and if you have a specific suggestion, like something from my blog, let them know!
 They should be able to accurately evaluate your level of experience to find the right fit for you!

 4. Pearl Harbor National Memorial Tour

-If you’re visiting Oʻahu, Pearl Harbor is a must-see!
+If you’re visiting Oʻahu for the first time, Pearl Harbor is a must-see!

 The tours below are a great way to spend half of your day, which is exactly what I recommend.
 Give Pearl Harbor all of your morning, and plan on spending the rest of the day doing something else.